wangzlab/COPD_multiomics/3-Metabolome and Proteome/README.md

 - Using QC-RSC (Quality control-based robust LOESS signal correction) method to alleviate the effects of peak area attenuation
 - Filtering out ions in all QC samples which are RSD > 30% (the ions with RSD > 30% are fluctuate greatly in the experiment and will not be included in downstream statistical analysis)

-The metabolite identification was performed using the function metaboliteAnnotation() by searching HMDB (v5.0), METLIN (v3.7.1) and KEGG (v96.0) databases.
-The data from positive ion mode and negative ion mode were processed separately.
+Taken the analysis of positive ion mode for example:

 ```R
 library(metaX)